Towards Interactive Reinforcement Learning with Intrinsic Feedback: Challenges and Future Directions

-Prior IRL quantitative feedback works frequently use both positive and negative feedback to provide more information to the agent \citep{knox_thesis_2012, warnell_deeptamer_2018, macglashan_coach_2017, arumugam_dlcoach_2019}.
-Whether providing both positive and negative rewards is necessary is still largely undetermined.
+Recall that most of the intrinsic feedback works covered have dealt with only detecting and providing a negative feedback signal.
+Conversely, prior explicit quantitative feedback works that we have covered have largely used both positive and negative feedback to provide more information to the agent \citep{knox_thesis_2012, warnell_deeptamer_2018, macglashan_coach_2017, arumugam_dlcoach_2019}.
+This brings into question the importance of utilizing a positive feedback signal.
 There is an argument to be made for excluding positive feedback to prevent alignment challenges (e.g., reward hacking or positive circuits) \citep{knox_thesis_2012, knox_combining_2010, knox_reinforcement_2012}.
-At the same time removing positive feedback limits the human's degrees of freedom as human trainers tend to utilize both positive and negative feedback in different ways \citep{macglashan_coach_2017, arumugam_dlcoach_2019}.
-Additionally, human feedback tends to be biased towards positive feedback \citep{thomaz_posneg_2007, knox_thesis_2012, knox_combining_2010, knox_reinforcement_2012, arumugam_dlcoach_2019}.
+At the same time, removing positive feedback limits the human's degrees of freedom as human trainers tend to utilize both positive and negative feedback in different ways \citep{macglashan_coach_2017, arumugam_dlcoach_2019}.
+Particularly, human feedback tends to be positively biased \citep{thomaz_posneg_2007, knox_thesis_2012, knox_combining_2010, knox_reinforcement_2012, arumugam_dlcoach_2019}.
 Thus, excluding positive feedback may reduce the amount of information available to the agent making complex tasks with more abstract goals harder to learn, although this requires further investigation.
-Furthermore, it remains to be seen if these potential quantitative restrictions apply to qualitative feedback as most qualitative works model a latent numerical representation that can take on either positive or negative values. \citep{christiano_preferences_2017}

-Due to the a majority of adaptive and novel intrinsic IRL works interpreting intrinsic feedback as qualitative feedback, it is unclear if a brain signal representation of positive feedback is even needed \citep{xu_accelerating_2020, luo_drlpref_2018, akinola_accelerated_2020, wang_maximizing_2020}.
-Regardless, intrinsic IRL works tend to be limited to a singular brain signal.
-Thus, integration of multi-signal feedback could prove beneficial in increasing the users degrees of freedom when providing intrinsic feedback.
-For instance, P3 could be used as a form of positive feedback while affective states could be used for eliciting long-term positive or negative feedback \citep{wirth_goal_2020, chakraborti_hitlbci_2017}.
-The caveat of multi-signal feedback is that it inherently introduces multi-class classification which has already proven to be difficult for signal classification \citep{wirth_4way_2020}.

-Finally, further investigation into the benefits and disadvantages between different mediums for communicating feedback could be useful as recent intrinsic IRL works have begun to show differences between manual and intrinsic feedback.
-For example, intrinsic feedback has been show to be captured at a much quicker rate \citep{luo_drlpref_2018} while the accuracy of manual feedback has been shown to deteriorate under excessive time pressures \citep{xu_accelerating_2020}.
-More in-depth and thorough comparisons are needed to ensure these trends can be replicated in diverse settings.
-Exploration into performance comparisons between the different types of feedback mediums as well as further investigation into how best to use each type of medium or some of them collectively could prove to be beneficial directions of future research.